animatedmax/spring-data-geode/src/main/markdown/reference/indexing.md

 <div class="paragraph">

-If so, {sdg-acronym} is smart and returns the existing `Index` as is, even on `override`.
+If so, SDG is smart and returns the existing `Index` as is, even on `override`.
 There is no harm in this behavior, since both the name and the definition are exactly the same.
-Of course, {sdg-acronym}
-can only accomplish this when {sdg-acronym} is able to find the existing `Index`, which is dependent on GemFire's APIs.
-If it cannot be found, nothing happens and a {sdg-acronym} `GemfireIndexException` is thrown that wraps the `IndexNameConflictException`.
+Of course, SDG can only accomplish this when SDG is able to find the existing `Index`, which is dependent on GemFire's APIs.
+If it cannot be found, nothing happens and a SDG `GemfireIndexException` is thrown that wraps the `IndexNameConflictException`.

 </div>